Electrolysis: Electrolytic production of iron

-The small-scale electrolysis of iron has been successfully reported by dissolving it in molten oxide salts and using a platinum anode.
-Oxygen anions form oxygen gas and electrons at the anode.
-Iron cations consume electrons and form iron metal at the cathode.
 This method was performed a temperature of 1550 °C which presents a significant challenge to maintaining the reaction.
 Particularly, anode corrosion is a concern at these temperatures.

-Additionally, the low temperature reduction of iron oxide by dissolving it in alkaline water has been reported.
+Additionally, the low temperature reduction of iron oxide in alkaline solutions has been reported.
 The temperature is much lower than traditional iron production at 114 °C. The low temperatures also tend to correlate with higher current efficiencies, with an efficiency of 95% being reported.
 While these methods are promising, they struggle to be cost competitive because of the large economies of scale keeping the price of blast furnace iron low.